KwatMDPhD/JiuJitsu.how/README.md

 Aim for a submission and then move towards it.

+Use every body part (especially the head) as a hand.

 Align my head and spine to be stronger.

+Keep the spine off of the mat.

 Improve the angle.